By Richard Mitchell and Mogsy Ford

 When I first dived in, I was stunned by the clarity of the lenses, and by the degree of lateral vision.
 I have to admit, the lenses are not tinted, but even so the vision through these lenses is the best I have ever seen.

-For open-water swimming on a bright day on the Costa Blanca here in Spain the UV400 protection seems to take the dazzle out of the sunlight, and the lack of tint or mirror finish did not bother me.
+For open-water swimming on a bright day in the Mediterranean, the UV400 protection seems to take the dazzle out of the sunlight, and the lack of tint or mirror finish did not bother me.
 HOWEVER you CAN get these goggles with a degree of lens tint if you go for a different color such as blue or red, for example.

-At around $30 the Biofuse 2 are very good value for money.
+At around $30 the Speedo Biofuse 2.0 are very good value for money.
 The small concern I have is that the very flexible seals and frame may not last as long as Zoggs Predators - but time will tell!

 CLICK HERE for more information and best deal on Amazon.